ronanphiggins/sonar/README.md

 ```

 ## About
-My name is <a href="http://www.andreas-schrade.de">Andreas Schrade</a> and I am a freelance software developer with an interest in Android and Java backend development.
+My title is <a href="http://www.andreas-schrade.de">Andreas Schrade</a> and I am a freelance software developer with an interest in Android and Java backend development.